loup icon

 Coca Cola

-Pour some coca cola into a bowl and soak the jewelry in it for 10 minutes - remove and rub with a cloth.
+Pour coca cola into a bowl and soak the jewelry for 10 minutes.
+Remove and rub with a cloth.

 Results